 Traditional approaches rely on predefined logic.
 When the data deviates from that logic, pipelines fail.
 Teams fix them manually, often repeatedly.

-Generative AI for data integration offers a way out.
+Generative AI integration offers a way out.
 Instead of constantly writing and rewriting rules, you offload structural understanding, mapping, and transformation logic to models that can learn patterns across your entire ecosystem.

 The Types of Data Integration and Where AI Fits In

-Before exploring how generative AI elevates the stack, it helps to ground ourselves in the main types of data integration.
+Before exploring how AI data integration elevates the stack, it helps to ground ourselves in the main types of data integration.

 | Type of Data Integration | What It Involves | How Generative AI Enhances It |